Last update Sept. 2, 2021

-Second-generation cephalosporin for oral and injection or parenteral administration.
+Second-generation cephalosporin for oral or parenteral administration in two daily doses.

-Like most cephalosporins for which data are available, excretion occurs in breast milk in very small amount and it is clinically insignificant (Voropaeva 1982, Amiraslanova 1985, Nakamura 1987).
-No adverse effects reported in breasted infants (Benyamini 2005).
+Like most cephalosporins for which data are available, excretion occurs in breast milk in very small amount and it is clinically insignificant (Kiriazopoulos 2017, Nakamura 1987, Amiraslanova 1985, Voropaeva 1982).

 Intravenously administered Cefuroxime salt is not orally absorbed.

-Cephalosporins are widely used in the Pediatric practice with a good tolerance, even in the neonatal period, so it is very unlikely that in small amounts through milk would be a cause of problems in the infant.
+Cephalosporins are widely used in the Pediatric practice with a good tolerance (Powell 1991), even in the neonatal period, so it is very unlikely that in small amounts through milk would be a cause of problems in the infant.

 We do not have alternatives for Cefuroxime since it is relatively safe.